ivan-guerra/programmador.com/content/posts/notes-on-linux-driver-development-for-embedded-processors.md

 every chapter so keep in mind that the book actually covers more topics than what's shown here.

-If you are considering buying the book, you might want to checkout this review[^1] before buying.
+If you are considering buying the book, you might want to checkout [this review][3] before buying.

 ## Character Drivers